Transgender and-non binary rights are also human rights.

 Please feel free to contact us if you would like more information or to volunteer for Trans Pride NI (Belfast), to help raise awareness and celebrate the transgender community in Northern Ireland.

 Male to female people cannot currently get free sperm storage on the NHS in Northern Ireland, although they may become infertile when they take cross sex hormones.
 This infringes on their human right to family life.
+Trans Pride NI is currently fighting this decision.

 Some GPs in Northern Ireland still will not refer transgender patients to the Gender Identity Clinic at Brackenburn.
 Some GPs will also not complete the paperwork to allow transgender people to apply for Gender Identity Certificates.
+Trans Pride NI is currently fighting to ensure this does not happen again.